ontodev/robot/docs/reason.md

 Finally, `reason` includes three more options to help clean the reasoned output:
 * `--exclude-duplicate-axioms`: if set to true, the axioms will not be added to the output if they exist in an import (default `false`).
 * `--remove-redundant-subclass-axioms`: if set to false, redundant axioms (those that have been asserted and were also inferred) are included in the output (default `true`).
-* `--exclude-tautologies`: if set to true, certain axioms that are always entailed will not be added to the output: e.g., X SubClassOf owl:Thing, owl:Nothing SubClassOf X, X SubClassOf X (default `false`).
+* `--exclude-tautologies`: if set to 'structural', exclude axioms matching a hard-coded set of tautological patterns (e.g., `X SubClassOf owl:Thing`, `owl:Nothing SubClassOf X`, `X SubClassOf X`); if 'all', use the HermiT reasoner to exclude any inferred axioms that would be entailed by an empty ontology; if 'false' (default), include any tautological inferences that may be asserted by an axiom generator.

 If no `--reasoner` is provided, ROBOT will default to ELK.
 The following other reasoner options are supported: